hythm7/Pakku/README.md

-pretty             → use colors async              → run asynchronously (disabled by default because some dists tests are not async safe) dont               → do everything but dont do it (dry run) please             → be nice to butterflies yolo               → dont stop on errors (eg. proceed after test failure) verbose  < level > → verbosity < debug now info warn error silent >
+pretty             → use colors async              → run asynchronously (disabled by default because some dists tests are not async safe) dont               → do everything but dont do it (dry run) verbose  < level > → verbosity < debug now info warn error silent >
 config   < path >  → specify config file
 recman             → enable all remote recommendation manager